Germany seeks to limit Brussels’ scope on national debt reduction plans

 Germany wants stricter debt reduction rules for high-debt countries and tighter restraints on the European Commission’s scope to agree fiscal plans with EU capitals, as the bloc prepares for a sweeping overhaul of the union’s budget rules.

 In a policy paper seen by the Financial Times, Berlin demanded that debt-to-gross domestic product ratios of heavily indebted countries should fall by 1 percentage point a year.
-For countries with less onerous debts, the minimum requirement could be a 0.5 percentage point a year.
+For countries with less onerous debts, the minimum requirement might be a 0.5 percentage point a year.

 Under current rules, member states whose debt surpasses 60 per cent of GDP have to plan for a 1/20th a year reduction of that burden — a speed even hawkish capitals admit can be unrealistically draconian.

-The German paper feeds into a growing debate about overhauling the bloc’s fiscal rules.
+The German paper feeds into a growing debate regarding overhauling the bloc’s fiscal rules.
 It seeks to put limits on the commission’s own proposal to strike bespoke deals with individual member states when setting out the path and pace of bringing their public financing back in line with the rules.

-German finance minister Christian Lindner has been sceptical about leaving it up to the commission to craft and oversee those bilateral plans.
+German finance minister Christian Lindner has been sceptical regarding leaving it up to the commission to craft and oversee those bilateral plans.
 The German finance ministry has been historically mistrustful of the commission’s role as a fiscal rules enforcer, given the leniency it has shown in the past to the budget deficits and debt reduction efforts of countries such as France — and even Germany.

 In a bid to restrict the commission’s discretion when agreeing those plans, Berlin argues for “common quantitative benchmarks and safeguards, which are essential for a reformed fiscal framework”.
 The German paper also floats extra ways of limiting public spending growth among high-debt countries.